-After an arrest for domestic violence in Washington State, a No Contact Order can be issued as a condition of release.
+After an arrest for domestic violence in Washington State, a No Contact Order will normally be issued as a condition of release.
 A violation of the order is an additional criminal charge.
-In Seattle, Bellevue, and other parts of King County, orders preventing contact are extremely common, even if there are no accusations of assault.
+In Seattle, Bellevue and other parts of Western Washington, orders preventing contact are extremely common, even if there are no accusations of assault.

-Although the orders are meant to protect the alleged victim, they can often times cause a significant hardship for the accused and the accuser.
-These orders are issued without regard for whether you share housing or children with the alleged victim and can prevent you from entering your own home.
+Although domestic violence orders are meant to protect the alleged victim, they can cause a significant hardship for the victim and the accused.
+These orders are issued without regard for whether you share housing or children with the protected person and can prevent you from entering your own home.

-By default, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
-These orders can sometimes be dismissed or modified by the court during hearings initiated by your attorney.
+Once issued, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
+These DV orders can sometimes be lifted or modified during hearings initiated by your attorney.

-In cases where children are involved, orders preventing contact can sometimes be modified by the court.
-Modifications can allow you to pickup or drop off your children with the alleged victim or a third party.
+In cases where children are involved, orders preventing contact can sometimes be modified through the court process.
+Modifications can allow you to pick up or drop off your children with the alleged victim or a third party.

 Violations of No Contact Orders

 It is extremely easy to violate an order preventing contact.
-Each communication that violates the order can result in an additional criminal charge (gross misdemeanor).
-For example, three text messages can result in three separate charges, even if the original communication was initiated by the alleged victim.
+Each communication that violates the order can result in an additional criminal charge.
+For example, three text messages can result in three separate gross misdemeanor charges, even if the communication was initiated by the alleged victim.

 Defending Violations of No Contact Orders

 It is important to be defended by an attorney who is experienced with both No Contact Order violations and domestic violence.
-Prosecutors in Seattle, Belleuve, and throughout King County are very aggressive and often times file charges that are too harsh, given the circumstances of what actually happened.
+Prosecutors are aggressive and often file charges that are too harsh or unwarranted, given the circumstances and evidence.